 Returning students need to enrol at the start of every academic year they’re studying here.

-Once you receive your UCLan Network Account username and password, you can login to the student portal and find out when online Enrolment is open for your course.
+Once you receive your UCLan Network Account username and password, you can enrol online.

 For more information about enrolling go to www.uclan.ac.uk/enrol

 Welcome Week and Induction(Also known as Freshers’ Week)

 |Induction refers to the wide range of activities you’ll experience when you first arrive at UCLan.
 During ‘Induction’ you’ll receive information about your course and meet other students and tutors; complete administrative tasks (such as ID checks) and have the opportunity to take part in various ‘Freshers’ events.